Can sodium-salt raise blood pressure? As a hypertension high sodium salt intake, increase blood pressure and potassium help lower blood pressure.

 Does salt cause or raise blood pressure?
 The more sodium in your blood retains more water.
-It increases the blood volume and increase in blood pressure as well as make the heart work harder.
+It increases the blood volume and increases in blood pressure as well as make the heart work harder.

-According to another study, there is about 11% decline in heart disease and stroke by this simple lifestyle modification of lowering the salt intake to 1500mg/day.
+According to another study, there is about an 11% decline in heart disease and stroke by this simple lifestyle modification of lowering the salt intake to 1500mg/day.

 Salt sensitive individual’s blood pressure